 THE COMPARISON OF “PHAISER BHS 750″ VS “PHAISER BHS 730″

 To be honest this is a bit of a nonsection for this article.
 One of the biggest “complaints” about the 750’s upgrade was that the audio quality was literally identical to the 730.

 Many of Phaiser’s die-hard fans (they exist!) were expecting bigger and better things, but they were bitterly disappointed.

 However, we take a different view of this situation.

 It would have been nice for Phaiser to upgrade the internal components to further increase the sound quality of the 750 – but quite honestly, they didn’t need to.
 The 730’s were already one of the best-sounding pairs of headphones in its price bracket.

 The 730’s had an excellent frequency response and were fully capable of providing HD quality audio.
-The higher frequencies sounded very clear considering they are a pair of in ear headphones.
+The higher frequencies sounded very clear considering they are a pair of earbuds that works for smaller ears too.
 The lower end of the frequency spectrum was more than acceptable, compared to the competition.